NEWZIK USER GUIDE

 Create a Newzik account

 With an email address: When you launch the application, you can create an account with an email address, a password, and a username.
 You will immediately receive a confirmation email.
 You are now an official member of the Newzik family!

-With Facebook: you can also create an account with Facebook.
+With Facebook: you can also create an account on Facebook.
 Click on “Connect with Facebook” to enjoy all the Newzik features.
 Creating an account is necessary so that your content is always backed up on our cloud.
 This way, you can recover your content on any iOS device!

-NB: You can also access the application without any account by clicking on “Join a Band Session” at the bottom of the login page.
+NB: You can also access the application without an account by clicking on “Join a Band Session” at the bottom of the login page.
 This will allow you to follow a Band Session as a guest user but you will not have access to all our main features

 Data synchronization and backup